 Our members inquired about restoring and refurbishing Lydia’s tombstone.
-In 2017, it was laying on the ground, cracked in two parts.
+In 2017, it was lying on the ground, cracked in two parts.
 Watch the slide show to see the lifecycle of the restoration and refurbishment of Lydia’s tombstone.
 After the repair of Lydia’s tombstone, our chapter contributed toward restoration expenses.

 Following the refurbishment, we went to the Paint Creek Cemetery and cleaned and scrubbed the tombstone.

 - Tombstone was flat on the ground, cracked diagonally in two places.

 - Top of the tombstone separated for restoration.